eclipse/epsilon-website/mkdocs/docs/doc/articles/picto-xtext/index.md

 - The `supportsEditorType` method specifies that this class contributes visualisation capabilities to Xtext-based editors, the title of which ends with `.dmodel`
 - The `getRenderingMetadata` method specifies the [EGL](../../egl) transformation that produces the graphical views every time an editor of interest is opened, activated or saved.
 - The `getFile` and `getResource` methods extract an `IFile` and an EMF `Resource` from the editor of interest and should be reusable without changes for other Xtext-based languages too.
+- The `showElement` method reveals and highlights the element with the specified `id` in the Xtext editor, enabling [navigation back to the source model](#interactive-diagrams) of the view.

 ```java
 {{{ example("org.eclipse.epsilon.examples.picto.xtext.domainmodel.picto/src/org/eclipse/epsilon/examples/picto/xtext/domainmodel/picto/DmodelPictoSource.java", false) }}}